Olivia S. Mitchell: Career

 Mitchell joined The Wharton School of the University of Pennsylvania in 1993, having served from 1978 to 1993 as a professor at Cornell University; she also visited Harvard, Goethe University, Singapore Management University, and the University of New South Wales.
-She serves as an Independent Director for the Wells Fargo Funds Board of Trustees, and is a member of the National Bureau of Economic Research.
+She serves as an Independent Director for the Allspring Funds Board of Trustees, and is a member of the National Bureau of Economic Research.
 She has served on the advisory board to the Singaporean Central Provident Fund, the executive board of the American Economic Association and chaired the Committee on the Status of Women in the Economics Profession.
 In 2001 she served on the bipartisan President's Commission to Strengthen Social Security.
-She has worked as a co-Principal Investigator for the Health and Retirement Study for two decades, and she is a co-investigator for AHEAD/Health and Retirement Studies at the University of Michigan's Retirement Research Center.
+She is co-Principal Investigator for the Health and Retirement Study.
 In 2002 and again in 2010, she was the Metzler Bank Visiting Professor at Goethe University.
-At Wharton, she currently is a professor of Business Economics and Public Policy, and Insurance and Risk Management.
+At Wharton, she is a professor of Business Economics and Public Policy, and Insurance and Risk Management.